MrHemanik/wandering-journey/README.md

 | DeletePlayerData
 | DeactivateAchievementHighlighting Int
 ```
-Event that can happen to update when the user interacts with the browser interface, uses the same functions as the key equivalents.
+Event that can happen to update when the user interacts with the browser interface.
+- uses the same functions as the key equivalents.

 #### Location
 ```haskell